CartoDB/mobile-sdk/doc/routing.md

   </ul>

   <div class="Carousel-item js-Tabpanes-item is-active">
-  {% highlight html %}
+  {% highlight java %}

 // 1.
 Set listener, and start PackageManager
       packageManager.setPackageManagerListener(new RoutePackageManagerListener());
       packageManager.start();

 // 2.
 Fetch list of available packages from server.
 Note that this is asynchronous operation and listener will be notified via onPackageListUpdated when this succeeds.
     packageManager.startPackageListDownload();

 // 3.
 Create offline routing service connected to package manager
       offlineRoutingService = new PackageManagerRoutingService(packageManager);

   {% endhighlight %}
   </div>

   <div class="Carousel-item js-Tabpanes-item">
-  {% highlight html %}
+  {% highlight c# %}

 // 1.
-Create and set listener, and start PackageManager packageManager.PackageManagerListener = new RoutePackageManagerListener(packageManager);
+Create and set listener, and start PackageManager
+      packageManager.PackageManagerListener = new RoutePackageManagerListener(packageManager);
       packageManager.Start();

 // 2.
 Fetch list of available packages from server.
       // Note that this is asynchronous operation and the listener will be notified via OnPackageListUpdated when this succeeds.
       packageManager.StartPackageListDownload();

 // 3.
-Create offline routing service connected to package manager offlineRoutingService = new PackageManagerRoutingService(packageManager);
+Create offline routing service connected to package manager
+      offlineRoutingService = new PackageManagerRoutingService(packageManager);

   {% endhighlight %}
   </div>

   <div class="Carousel-item js-Tabpanes-item">
-  {% highlight html %}NTCartoPackageManager* packageManager = [[NTCartoPackageManager alloc] initWithSource:@"routing:nutiteq.osm.car" dataFolder:packagesDir];
+  {% highlight objc %}NTCartoPackageManager* packageManager = [[NTCartoPackageManager alloc] initWithSource:@"routing:nutiteq.osm.car" dataFolder:packagesDir];

 // 1.
 Create routePackageManagerListener with your listener class
     RoutePackageManagerListener* _packageManagerListener = [[RoutePackageManagerListener alloc] init];